Special terminology used in Data Analytics

 the result is typically a list of data.

-As you can perform all kinds of communication with the database through SQL, it covers four overall functional areas, with each there name:
+You can perform all kinds of communication with the database through SQL, covering four functional areas, with each their name:

 T